What Is Constructive Possession of a Firearm in Wisconsin

 Actual possession is pretty straightforward.
 If you’re caught holding a gun, wearing it in a holster, or keeping it tucked in your waistband, that’s actual possession.

 Constructive possession, on the other hand, can be more complicated.
 You don’t have to physically hold the firearm to be charged with possession.
-It only needs to be in a location where you can access it or exert control over it, and you must know it was there.
+It only needs to be in a location where you can access or exert control over it, and you must know it was there.

 Wisconsin’s Criminal Jury Instructions provide further clarity on these concepts.
 But, for example, if there’s a gun in the glove compartment of your car, you might not be holding it, but if prosecutors can prove you knew it was there and could have accessed it, they could argue you had constructive possession.